PowerShell/PowerShell/docs/learning-powerShell/learning-powershell.md

 Let's walk through with a few examples by clicking on the [PowerShell Beginner's Guide](powershell-beginners-guide.md).

 Now you have learned the basics of PowerShell.
-Please continue reading if you want to do some development work in PowerShell.
+Please continue reading: Editor, Debugger, and Testing Tool if you want to do some development work in PowerShell.

 PowerShell Editor
 ----

 In this section, you will create a PowerShell script using PowerShell editor.
-You can use your favorite editor to write scripts.
+You can certainly use your favorite editor to write scripts.
 As an example, we will use Visual Studio Code (VS Code) which works for Windows, Linux, or OS X.
 Click on the following link to create your first PowerShell script.